ghc/ghc/docs/users_guide/safe_haskell.rst

     - *Haskell Language* — Unrestricted
     - *Imported Modules* — Under control of module author which ones must be trusted.

+A flag to disable Safe Haskell checks:

+.. ghc-flag:: -fno-safe-haskell
+    :shortdesc: Disable :ref:`Safe Haskell <safe-haskell>`
+    :type: dynamic

+    This flag can be enabled to override any declared safety property of the module (Safe, Unsafe, Trustworthy) so compilation proceeds as if none of these flags were specified.
+This is particularly useful when compiling using plugins, which usually results in the compiled modules being marked as unsafe.

 And one general flag: